canonical/opensearch-operator/documentation/tutorial.md

 ---

 ## Connecting to OpenSearch
-> **!** *Disclaimer: this part of the tutorial accesses MongoDB via the `admin` user. **Do not** directly interface with the admin user in a production environment.
+> **!** *Disclaimer: this part of the tutorial accesses OpenSearch via the `admin` user. **Do not** directly interface with the admin user in a production environment.
 In a production environment [always create a separate user](https://www.mongodb.com/docs/manual/tutorial/create-users/) and connect to MongoDB with that user instead.
 Later in the section covering Relations we will cover how to access MongoDB without the admin user.*

 The first action most users take after installing MongoDB is accessing MongoDB.
 The easiest way to do this is via the MongoDB shell, with `mongosh`.
 You can read more about the MongoDB shell [here](https://www.mongodb.com/docs/mongodb-shell/).
 For this part of the Tutorial we will access MongoDB via  `mongosh`.
 Fortunately there is no need to install the Mongo shell, as `mongosh` is already installed on the units hosting the Charmed MongoDB application.